hubotio/hubot/ROADMAP.md

 Each of these proposals will go through the [Hubot Evolution](https://github.com/hubotio/evolution) process.

-- Translate from CoffeeScript to JavaScript and update to modern versions of Node.js and NPM (or Yarn)
 - Revisit new bot generator (yeoman has a ton of dependencies, some of which can be error prone on windows)
 - Support for running multiple adapters and archetypes (chat, deployment, CI, github, etc)
 - Merge with [@probot](https://github.com/probot) and build out first class GitHub integration.